dxos/dxos/docs/docs/guide/react/README.md

 \:::

-See [advanced scenarios](../advanced) for more configuration recipes.
+See [configuration](../typescript/config) in the TypeScript guide for more configuration recipes.